Pleasurable Activism in Paradise. EcoFeminist micro-community post-volcano pioneer rebirth

 This page is preserved as an archive of pre-volcano Hedonisia Hawaii.
+Guava Hale was destroyed in the eruption.

 The Guava Hale (pronounced haahley) is a beautiful hut made almost entirely of Strawberry Guava, a fast growing hardwood tree in our region.